 Next, the table will move quickly through the scanner to determine the correct starting position for the scans.
 Then, the table will move slowly through the machine as the actual CT scanning is performed.
 Depending on the type of CT scan, the machine may make several passes.

-The actual CT scanning takes less than 30 seconds and the entire process is usually completed within 30 minutes.
+The actual CT scanning takes less than 30 seconds and the entire process, including exam preparation, is usually completed within 30 minutes.

 What will I experience during and after the procedure?

 CT exams are generally painless, fast and easy.
 With multidetector CT, the amount of time that the patient needs to lie still is reduced.

 Though the scan is painless, you may have some discomfort from remaining still for several minutes or from placement of an IV.
 If you have a hard time staying still, are very nervous, anxious or in pain, you may find a CT exam stressful.
 The technologist or nurse, under the direction of a doctor, may offer you some medication to help you tolerate the CT exam.